itteerde/fvttconfig/org/notes/upadate_2022-11-26_common_02.md

 1. Accepting Stress
     1. Drag and Drop Stress+1 and Stress-1 from Tablerules Macros to Control Bar.
     1. Test for plausibility and review Console.
+1. Acception Guidance D&D One
+    1. Drag and Drop Guidance D&D One from Trablerules Macros to Control Bar.
+    1. Test for plausibility and review Console.